Haydasaurus/Microsoft-Enterprise-Skills-Initiative/Microsoft Learn/01. Beginner/Learning Paths/Microsoft Azure Fundamentals - Describe Cloud Concepts/Describe Cloud Computing.md

 ---

 # Knowledge check
-Choose the best response for each question.
-Then select **Check your answers**.

 ## Check your knowledge

 1. What is cloud computing?

-- Deliver of computing services over the internet.
+◉ Deliver of computing services over the internet.

-Delivery of storage services over the internet.
+○ Delivery of storage services over the internet.

-Delivery of websites accessible via the internet.
+○ Delivery of websites accessible via the internet.

 2. Which cloud model uses some datacenters focused on providing cloud services to anyone that wants them, and some data centers that are focused on a single customer?

-Public cloud
+○ Public cloud

-- Hybrid cloud
+◉ Hybrid cloud

-Multi-cloud
+○ Multi-cloud

 3. According to the shared responsibility model, which cloud service type places the most responsibility on the customer?

-- Infrastructure as a Service (IaaS)
+◉ Infrastructure as a Service (IaaS)

-Software as a Service (SaaS)
+○ Software as a Service (SaaS)

-Platform as a Service (PaaS)
+○ Platform as a Service (PaaS)

 ---